 A fixed rate mortgage

 If you have a fixed rate mortgage, you can rest assured that your payments will remain the same until the end of the fixed term.
-Once that fixed term comes to an end, however, your rate will be switched to the lender’s standard variable rate (SVR), which will be higher, unless you remortgage to a more competitive deal.
+Once that fixed term comes to an end, however, your rate will switch to the lender’s standard variable rate (SVR).
+This will be higher unless you remortgage to a more competitive deal.
 You may also find that the fixed-rate deals available at that point may be slightly more expensive than the one you have now as a result of the previous base rate increases.

 A variable rate mortgage

-If you have a variable rate mortgage, the rate you pay is likely to be impacted immediately, particularly if you have a tracker mortgage.
+If you have a variable rate mortgage, the rate you pay is likely to be impacted immediately.
+This is especially the case if you have a tracker mortgage.
 If you have a tracker mortgage for your home in Bexleyheath, for example, the interest rate you pay is directly linked to the base rate.
 Every time the base rate increases, the rate for your tracker mortgage increases.

 If, on the other hand, you have a standard variable rate mortgage for your home in Bexley, the interest rate is set by your lender.
 As your lender will face increased costs, it’s highly likely these will be reflected in an increase to their SVR.
 This may not happen immediately but be prepared for your monthly payments to go up.

 Regardless of which type of variable rate mortgage you have, you will no doubt already have had to make higher monthly payments following the previous base rate increases.
 As the base rate is expected to keep rising, so will the payments you need to make for your mortgage.

 Take steps to lock in a new deal